 Can you relate to this experience?
 If yes, then the severe anxiety you feel when you feel you’re being stared at can be a phobia.
 Fortunately, like other specific phobias, scopophobia can be treated and you can learn to cope with your fear to enjoy time with your loved ones.

-In this blog, we’ll explore what scopophobia is, the symptoms, its causes, treatment options available, and how you can cope with scopophobia on your own.
+In this blog, we’ll explore what scopophobia is, its symptoms, its causes, treatment options available, and how you can cope with scopophobia on your own.

 What Is Scopophobia?

-Scopophobia is the fear of being watched or stared at.
-When you have scopophobia, you feel highly self-conscious and go out of your way to avoid social situations.
+Scopophobia is the fear of being looked at or watched.
+When you have a phobia of being watched, you feel highly self-conscious and go out of your way to avoid social situations.
 Some people may also avoid eye contact with others.
 Just like Social Phobia.

 While scopophobia isn’t officially recognized as a phobia in the DSM-5, it can be categorized as a diagnostic criterion for Social Anxiety Disorder (SAD) and other specific social phobias.

 Scopophobia can mask social anxiety, however, certain symptoms can help differentiate between the two.
 Scopophobia symptoms can include:

 - Feeling extreme discomfort when others look at you

 - Wondering if others are watching you

 - Feeling anxious or stressed because you made eye contact with others